 However, only half of new businesses make it past five years.
-It’s not enough to have a good idea — you have to prepare financially, manage cash flows and be proactive to turn your idea into a thriving business.
+It’s not enough to have a good idea — you have to prepare financially, manage cash flows and be nimble in order to turn your idea into a thriving business.

 What Problem Am I Solving?

 The costs of starting a business can quickly stack up; determining the absolute minimum costs required to get your idea off the ground is essential.
-Your list should be exhaustive — things like inventory, technology, licensing/certifications, legal fees and rent may be applicable.
+Basic expenses can range from $5,000 to $10,000 minimum.
+Your list of start-up costs should be exhaustive — things like inventory, technology, licensing/certifications, legal fees and rent may be applicable.

 What Will My Ongoing Costs Be and How Can I Cover These Expenses?

 You need to determine your break-even sales point so you can ensure you have everything in place to meet that goal and stay afloat.
-An important piece of this is to understand your target market and how you’re going to connect with them — you might even try to line up customers before you officially open for business.
+An important piece of this is to understand your target market and how you’re going to connect with them.
+You might even try to line up customers before you officially open for business.